 EXTENDED ESSAY (EE)

 Students research, write and submit for external evaluation a 4,000-word essay on a topic of interest from within the IB curriculum, usually taken from one of their Higher Level subjects.
-Students at UCC complete the EE during their IB1 year.
+Students at UCC complete the EE during their Year 11 year.

 CREATIVITY, ACTION, SERVICE (CAS)